kaedea/gradle-maven-publication/README.md

 This repository contains two components: scripts and plugin.

 The scripts work just like [chrisbanes/gradle-mvn-push](https://github.com/chrisbanes/gradle-mvn-push) but suport with both `maven` and `maven-publish`, as well as more customization with `pom.xml`.
-The plugin is going to be a custom gradle plugin which make the workflow much simplier.
+The plugin is going to be a custom gradle plugin which makes the workflow much simplier.

 ## Project Structure